Newcastle Government House

 Newcastle Government House is a heritage-listed former military post and official residence and now park and psychiatric hospital at 72 Watt Street, Newcastle, New South Wales, Australia.
-It is also known as Newcastle Government House and Domain, Newcastle Military Barracks & Hospital, Girls' Industrial School, Reformatory for Girls, Lunatic Asylum for Imbeciles, James Fletcher Hospital and Fletcher Park.
+It is also known as Newcastle Government House and Domain, Newcastle Military Barracks & Hospital, Newcastle Industrial School for Girls, Reformatory for Girls, Lunatic Asylum for Imbeciles, James Fletcher Hospital and Fletcher Park.
 It was added to the New South Wales State Heritage Register on 22 March 2011.

 History

 The Newcastle Government House and Domain has significant associations with convictism in Australia as a site central to the management of convict labour, early coal mining technology and the development and growth of the Australian economy.

 Penal settlement

 The earliest European use of the site was the Commandant's Residence (also known as Government House) where the Commandant, Lieutenant Charles Menzies controlled the penal settlement.
 The site has remained in Government management since European occupation from 1804 to the present day.
 A sketch by Ferdinand Bauer (1804) shows the flagstaff and the only small house on the area.
 The same location is also shown in artworks by Joseph Lycett, Walter Preston and Edward Close which are particularly significant as they show Newcastle's Government House and gardens.
 Bauer's sketch also shows tents on the hillside of the site.
 The site also figures significantly on the Macquarie Chest, being depicted on one of its panels.